Lie algebraic invariants in quantum linear optics: Invariants

 As illustrated in Figure \ref{fig:inclusion_spec}, the conservation of $\spec{\rho_T}$ gives a necessary condition for the existence of a linear optical $U$ connecting $\rho$ with another state in Fock space.

-Since $M$ grows very fast with the number of photons, we have to diagonalize big matrices with a lot of redundant information to obtain the spectrum.
-To simplify this calculation, note that the projection $\rho_T$ belongs to the algebra $\imum$, which is isomorphic to $\um$.
+Since $M$ grows very quickly with the number of photons, we have to diagonalize big matrices with a lot of redundant information to obtain the spectrum.
+To simplify this calculation, note that $\rho_T$ belongs to the algebra $\imum$, which is isomorphic to $\um$.
 Therefore, we can take the inverse algebra homomorphism to map $\rho_T$ into a smaller matrix in $\um$:

-where $b_i$ is an orthonormal basis of $\um$.
-As a sanity check, we see that the spectrum of $h_\rho$ is invariant under linear optical evolution:
+where $\{b_i\}$ is the orthonormal basis of $\um$ given in Eq. \eqref{eq: basis algebra}.
+We see that $h_\rho$ is also equivariant under the adjoint action of $S$:

-(Remember that $S$ is the classical scattering matrix that describes the evolution of a single photon and it is related to $U$ via the photonic homomorphism $\varphi(S)=U$).
-Again, this means that the spectrum of $h_\rho$ is invariant:
+Therefore, the spectrum of $h_\rho$ is invariant under linear optical evolution.
+(Recall that $S$ is the classical scattering matrix that describes the evolution of a single photon and it is related to $U$ via the photonic homomorphism $\varphi(S)=U$.)